inwinstack/owncloud-pack/README.md

 Behind `--config` you have to input a specific ini file.
 Through `-v` you can see the detail result during udpate.

     ./pack.sh --config settings.ini -v

+#  After executing script
+You can find `owncloud-8.2.1.tar.bz2` you just pack according to your setting.ini file in `owncloud/.tmp/` directory.